bookofproofs/bookofproofs.github.io/_sources/history/20th-century/audin.md

 **Maurice Audin** was a French mathematician and an activist in the anticolonialist cause, who died under torture by the French state during the Battle of Algiers.

 ### Mathematical Profile (Excerpt):
-* Louis Audin was born into a working class family from Lyon in France, while Alphonsine was born into a peasant family from Mitidja in the north of Algeria.
-* Louis  Audin became chief of police in Béja, Tunisia, and he married Alphonsine in 1923 in Koléa, a city in northern Algeria overlooking the Mitidja plain.
 * Tunisia had been occupied by France in 1880 and Louis Audin was in the French military, sent to Béja as part of French control of the country.
-* As the son of a military man, young Maurice was educated in the school in Hammam Righa which educated the sons of the French military.
 * In 1946 Audin transferred to the military school in Autun, Saône-et-Loire, in France.
 * It had been the intention that Audin would become an officer in the military but after two years at the school, in 1948, he gave up ideas of a military career and went to the lycée Émile-Félix Gautier where he studied mathematics.
 * Graduating from the lycée Émile-Félix Gautier, Audin entered the University of Algiers.